 Plant sterols are naturally occurring substances derived from plants.
 Regular administration of plant sterols may decrease environmental allergy symptoms (2).

-I’ve prescribed Moducare, a supplement made by Thorne, for dogs who are licking their paws.
+I’ve prescribed Moducare , a supplement made by Thorne, for dogs who have excessive licking of their irritated paws.
 The company recommends two capsules per 25 pounds of dog daily.

 Fish Oil/Fatty Acid Supplements

 Take advantage of the anti-inflammatory properties of omega-3 fatty acid supplements won’t help in the short term since they take 4-8 weeks to produce results.
 The idea is that you give your pet fish oil daily in order to decrease future flares, so start today!

 You can do everything we’ve discussed so far at home without the need for prescriptions.
 If you catch your dog’s paw licking episode early, you probably won’t need to see your veterinarian for help.